GradSzymon/kivy_studio/README.md

-# Pygame Studio
+# Kivy Studio
-It's just the Pygame wrapper,  which can simplify the process of creating 2D games by using a convenient UI.
+It's just the kivy wrapper,  which can simplify the process of creating games by using a convenient UI.